paulkasidit/food_store_with_authentication/README.md

 ## Description

 This website was built as a demonstration to a food supplier for managing their inventory.
+Authentication was added to showcase the second phase of the project.

 ## Setup/Installation Requirements